Web-Dev-Collaborative/100-days-of-code/README.md

 ### Day 5: May 30, 2020
 ##### Web animation - GSAP

-**Today's Progress**: Carried on with GSAP today, a little lost on ideas and felt a bit demotivated
+**Today's Progress**: Carried on with [GSAP](https://greensock.com/gsap) today, a little lost on ideas and felt a bit demotivated

-**Thoughts:** I've been struggling with web animation to be honest, in the sense of - I feel idealess, had a few 'gotcha' moments with timing, messy JS and just feeling like I'm in the right vibe for web animation, it's more of a designer job.
+**Thoughts:** I've been struggling with web animation to be honest, in the sense of - I feel idealess, had a few 'gotcha' moments with timing, messy JS and just feeling like I'm not in the right vibe for web animation, it's more of a designer job.
 Anywho, I'm determined to carry on because I am genuinely interested in learning more and improving my web animation skills.

 **Tweet:** https://twitter.com/jackdomleo7/status/1266847508027883521